 TIM WOODFINE - ACTIVE MEMBER

-Tim is a founding board member of the U.S. Sahara Conservation Fund.
-Director of Conservation at Marwell Wildlife in the UK, he oversees a range of international programs with a particular focus on Africa, including the Sahara.
-His office is responsible for the International Studbook for the scimitar-horned oryx and has long been involved in efforts to reintroduce this species to its former range, particularly in Tunisia and supporting the efforts in Chad.
-Tim has a PhD in Biodiversity Management, is Visiting Professor of Wildlife Conservation at the University of Southampton and a member of the International Union for Conservation of Nature's (IUCN) Species Survival Commission, and Commission on Education and Communication
+Tim is a founding board member of Sahara Conservation, with over 25 years of experience leading conservation programmes in the region and other parts of the world.
+This includes long-term involvement in the reintroduction of scimitar-horned oryx and addax, aridland ecosystem restoration, protected area management and capacity building.
+Tim has a PhD in Biodiversity Management, is a visiting academic at the University of Southampton (UK) and a member of the International Union for Conservation of Nature's (IUCN) Species Survival Commission, and Commission on Education and Communication.

 FRANCOIS LAMARQUE - ACTIVE MEMBER